We're Only Human (album): Release

 The track “Progress Of Man (Bitcoin & Cattle)" was included in The Indy Review: New Music Friday on April 25, 2025.
 The title track “We're Only Human” was released as the lead single for the album on July 17, 2025.
 The full length album We're Only Human was released on CD and vinyl on August 8, 2025, as the follow up to 2021’s critically acclaimed You Get It All.

 A music video for "Good People (Thank Me)" was released on Aug 8, 2025.

 The album release was followed by a tour of the same name later in the year.

 Critical reception

 We’re Only Human received widespread acclaim from music critics.
 NPR Music praised the album’s mix of humor and insight, calling it "full of rollicking and commentary-packed songs about the state of humanity in the modern world," and comparing Carll to songwriting greats like Lyle Lovett and Randy Newman.

 Magnet Magazine highlighted its emotional depth, calling it Carll’s "most vulnerable and transparent to date," and "his best work."
 Holler described the record as "one of modern Americana’s genuine masterpieces."
 Country Standard Time called it "Carll’s most fully realized album to date," while Spectrum Culture noted the album "invites comparison—to Prine, to Dylan, to Isbell, to McMurtry—but Carll resists imitation," describing him as "flawed, funny, and deeply compassionate."

+FolkAlley.com refers to Carll as a "a songwriter's songwriter."
+The article appreciates the storytelling and how the album appeals to the emotions of finding peace, hope and love.
+"We’re Only Human showcases once again Carll’s ability to connect introspective gems of wisdom with musical scores that reflect the depth of a song’s meaning.
+It’s one of the year’s best albums," says FolkAlley.com.